MadhumithaKolkar/ML_Drowsiness_Detection-OpenCV/README.md

-# Computer-Vision-Project-Driver-drowsiness-detection-Full-code-explanation-OpenCV-Python-Dlib
+# Drowsiness Detection using Python ad OpenCV:

 ## Applications
-### This can be used by riders who tends to drive the vehicle for a longer period of time that may lead to accidents
+### This is useful for drivers so that they can be alerted during long rides in case they tend to dose off.
 ## Code Requirements
 ### The example code is in Python ([version 3.8](https://www.python.org/download/releases/3.8/) or higher will work).
 ## Dependencies